Operation Corsica

 Operation Corsica (Opération Corse) was a military operation that precipitated the fall of the Fourth French Republic in 1958.

-On 24 May, French paratroopers from the Algerian corps landed on Corsica by aircraft, taking the French island in a bloodless action.
+On 24 May, French paratroopers, who were actively engaged in Algeria, landed on Corsica by aircraft, taking the French island in a bloodless action.
 They met no resistance by the Gendarmerie guarding Ajaccio's airport.
-Subsequently, preparations were made in Algeria for "Operation Resurrection", which had as objectives the seizure of Paris and the removal of the French government, through the use of paratroopers and armoured forces based at Rambouillet.
+Subsequently, preparations were made in Algeria for Operation Resurrection, which had as objectives the seizure of Paris and the removal of the French government, through the use of paratroopers and armoured forces based at Rambouillet.

 The French government immediately resigned, and President Rene Coty appointed Charles de Gaulle as Prime Minister, with a mandate to dismantle the Republic and erect a new one.

 Background

 The War in Algeria was going poorly, with the government of France viewed increasingly unfavorably by the French Army in Algiers.
 A group of rebel officers decided to take action by installing retired General Charles de Gaulle as the President of France.
 The prelude to this goal was to be Operation Corsica.